redFrik/udk13-Remote_control/udk150423/README.md

 ![receiver](rc-switch_receiver.jpg?raw=true "receiver")

-after that, upload the `ReceiveDemo_Advanced` sketch from rc-switch examples folder, open serial monitor in arduino and set the baudrate to 9600.
+after that, upload the `ReceiveDemo_Simple` sketch from rc-switch examples folder, open serial monitor in arduino and set the baudrate to 9600.

 then put in a battery in the rc remote control that came with the sockets and press some buttons. you should see data being printed in the serial monitor window.